TinaTiel/obs-chatbot-python/README.md

 The configuration file `config.json` includes several examples of commands that can be configured.
 The elements of a command are described below:
 `name`: Name of the chat command an user would type, without the !.
 Examples: 'party', 'pride', 'letschat', etc.
+`description`: Description for the chat command; used in the !help command.
+`aliases`: List of strings that also execute this command, for example the command _birb_ may also have aliases _tiel_ and _squawk_.
 `min_votes`: Describes the minimum number of unique votes needed to execute a command.
 Must be greater than zero.
 `permission`: The minimum status required to execute a command.
 Can be `EVERYONE`, `FOLLOWER`, `SUBSCRIBER`, `MODERATOR`, or `BROADCASTER`.
 `action`: The overall behavior that will occur when an user executes a chat command.
 These are the actions available by default, they are just dynamically-loaded python classes available in obs/actions.